-Please note, the required minimum 5 GCSEs at grades A* to C must reflect at least four distinct curriculum areas, and equivalents must be DfE listed and of Level 2 standard and can only count as 1 GCSE.
+Please note, the table available to download below replaces that in the current prospectus and follows amendments made after experience gained in our most recent enrolment process.
+The required minimum 5 GCSEs at grades 4 to 9 must reflect at least four distinct curriculum areas, and equivalents must be DfE listed, of Level 2 standard and can only count as 1 GCSE.
 (Please click here for a list of some other courses at Level 1 which are not admissible).

 The provision of education at Holy Cross is funded through the Education Funding Agency (EFA).
 Normally students aged 16 - 18 are not charged fees for their studies at Holy Cross.
 However, there may be exceptions, and if you have not been resident in the UK or European Economic Community (EEC) for three years prior to enrolling at Holy Cross, we may need to charge up to the full cost of your chosen course, as the government may not be willing to fund you.
 We recommend you speak to our Admissions team and consult the EFA website.
 Holy Cross reserves the right to require proof of eligibility for funding in accordance with the guidance shown there, a copy of which can also be obtained from the College CIS department.